At-EC/At-RTOS/README.md

 #define ARCH_ARM_CORTEX_CM33

 /**
- * If you are use ARM Cortex M seiral architecture and use the system tick as the kernal timer.
+ * If you are use ARM Cortex M seiral architecture and use the system tick as the kernel timer.
  * In most cases, PORTAL_SYSTEM_CORE_CLOCK_MHZ must be set to the frequency of the clock
  * that drives the peripheral used to generate the kernels periodic tick interrupt.
  * The default value is set to 120mhz.